An In-depth Investigation of User Response Simulation for Conversational Search: Related Work

-\citeauthor{sekulic2022evaluating} \cite{sekulic2022evaluating} proposed a generative user simulation model named USi, which can generate responses to any clarifying question for open-domain conversational search.
-Their model---based on the GPT-2 \cite{radford2019language} model---is shown to have human-like performance.
-They also explore user simulation in a multi-turn setting with conversational history as part of their input but fail to evaluate their multi-turn variant quantitatively due to data limitations.
+\citeauthor{sekulic2022evaluating} \cite{sekulic2022evaluating} proposed a GPT-2-based \cite{radford2019language} generative user simulation model named USi, which can generate responses to any clarifying question for open-domain conversational search.
+Their model is shown to have human-like performance.
+Later, \citeauthor{owoicho2023exploiting} \cite{owoicho2023exploiting} exploited a GPT-3-based few-shot prompting approach to generate user answers to clarifying questions.

-In this paper, we show that GPT-2 is a structurally suboptimal choice for modeling user responses.
-We also show that the similarity of user response simulation to question answering (QA) can improve the former with knowledge learned from QA.
-Further, we conduct an in-depth investigation on the low-scoring cases for an existing baseline, propose solutions, and provide insights into the challenges of simulating user responses for conversational search.
+This paper shows that the similarity of user response simulation to question answering (QA) can improve the former with knowledge learned from QA, and better answer typing can bring further improvements.
+We also show that zero-shot large language models are inadequate for reliable user simulation.
+Further, we conduct an in-depth investigation, propose solutions, and provide insights into simulating user responses for conversational search.